 Our credit facility provides for a maximum facility of \$125.0 million, subject to certain borrowing base limitations.
 The credit facility may be terminated by the lenders by giving at least 90 days prior written notice before any anniversary date commencing with its anniversary date in March 2003.
-We may terminate the credit facility at any time upon 30 days prior written notice, provided that we were required to pay an early termination fee if we terminated prior to June 30, 2002.
+We may terminate the credit facility at any time upon 30 days prior written notice.
 We plan to make additional borrowings or pay down the credit facility based on our cash flow requirements.
+Our available borrowing capacity at September 29, 2002 was \$51.6 million.
 We may re-negotiate our credit facility prior to the expiration date depending on our future capital needs and the availability of alternative sources of financing.